Ehllay/PyDotSwitcher/README.md

 <br><br>
 <a href="./LICENSE.md"><img src="https://img.shields.io/badge/license-MIT-cba6f7.svg"></a>
 </p>
-PConfSwitcher is a Python utility that allows you to easily switch between your dotfiles.
+PyDotSwitcher is a Python utility that allows you to easily switch between your dotfiles.

 ## Features

-- 📋 **Declarable**: PCS will only change between dotfiles YOU declare.
+- 📋 **Declarable**: PDS will only change between dotfiles YOU declare.
 - 📁 **Grouped**: Make a group to change multiple configurations at the same time.
 Especially useful for changing colorschemes!
-- 🛟  **Safe**: PCS Backs up files before it switches them, and changes to the dotfiles are linked with your current configuration group.
+- 🛟  **Safe**: PDS Backs up files before it switches them, and changes to the dotfiles are linked with your current configuration group.
 - 📜 **Scriptable**: You can also embed shell scripts for doing stuff when changing themes.
 ## Usage
-Out of the box, PCS won't do anything.
+Out of the box, PDS won't do anything.
 That is because you have to declare what files you want.

 But first, a configuration group is needed: